fullstorydev/grpcurl/README.md

 run `make install`.

 If you encounter compile errors, you could have out-dated versions of `grpcurl`'s dependencies.
 You can update the dependencies by running `make updatedeps`.
+You can also use [`vgo`](https://github.com/golang/vgo) to install, which will use the right versions of dependencies.
+Or, if you are using Go 1.11, you can add `GO111MODULE=on` as a prefix to the commands above, which will also build using the right versions of dependencies (vs. whatever you may already in your `GOPATH`).

 ## Usage
 The usage doc for the tool explains the numerous options: